AdaCore/gnatstudio/docs/users_guide/main_window.rst

 subset of the settings are displayed.

-You can also reorder the contexts from this settings dialog, which affects the order in which they're searched and displayed.
-We recommend keeping the :guilabel:`Sources` context last, because it's the slowest and while GPS is searching it, it's not able to search the other, faster, contexts.
+You can also reorder the contexts from this settings dialog, which affects the order in which they are searched and displayed.
+We recommend keeping the :guilabel:`Sources` context last, because it is the slowest and while GPS is searching it, cannot search the other, faster, contexts.

 In the settings dialog, you can chose whether to display a :guilabel:`Preview` for the matches.
 This preview is displayed when you use